 Looking Ahead: The Future of Smart Access Controls

-The pandemic has shifted many ways of life, and access controls is no different.
-Touchless access will continue to grow and shape the industry as building managers and residents strive to limit face-to-face interaction.
+The pandemic changed many ways of life, and access management control is no different.
+Touchless access will continue to grow and shape the industry as building managers and residents strive to limit face-to-face interaction and touch fewer public-facing surfaces.
 Instead, they will rely more on mobile credentials and remote access controls.
 In fact, 3 in 5 millennials said they would be more likely to live in a place that offers mobile access control, according to Wakefield Research.

 “From my perspective, I see that the big trend in 2022 and beyond will be resident convenience.
 That means touchless smartphone access,” says Jenny Lytle, General Manager, Commercial Emerging Business at Chamberlain Group.
 “Phones will turn on lights and open doors—any door, from buildings and homes to cars, club houses and the gym.
 Property owners and managers who want to attract and keep great residents need to understand that the digital future is already here, and those who ignore it will be left behind.”